Bacon’s Rebellion Summary

 Bacon’s Rebellion Significance

-Bacon’s Rebellion was most important because led to the end of the indentured servitude policy in colonial Virginia, and an increase in the practice of slavery.
+Bacon’s Rebellion was important to United States history because led to the end of the indentured servitude policy in colonial Virginia, and an increase in the practice of slavery.

 - Bacon’s Rebellion was the first full-scale, armed insurrection in the colonies.